- April 17, 2014

 Pixel Puzzles: Japan is a single player casual simulation game with a kids theme.
 It was developed by Pixel Puzzles and was released on April 17, 2014.
 It received mostly positive reviews from players.

-- There is no save feature, requiring players to complete puzzles in one sitting or lose progress.
+- No save feature; must complete puzzles in one session or lose progress.

 Games Like Pixel Puzzles: Japan